 Be Prepared for a Hurricane

-Hurricane season is just around the corner!
+Hurricane season is upon us and has been for a few weeks!
 The season is a long one as it generally runs from June 1st through November 30th each year.
-It won’t be long before we’ll observe or hear about some hurricanes headed toward the United States.
-I wanted to update this post since Hurricanes can be scary for those who have to endure them, and also for family and friends watching from the outside.
-If you live in an area where hurricanes are frequent, you are going to want to be prepared for a hurricane!
+It won’t be long before we’ll observe or hear about more hurricanes headed toward the United States.

 Be Prepared for a Hurricane